 - Goal and progress tracking.

 Keep in mind that sales teams are different across industries and organizations so it is important to learn what your sales team wants and needs and to then incorporate those capabilities within your system.

 Many sales managers have devised and tried reward and punishment schemes to get their team to use the CRM system.
-For instance, salespeople have been threatened with compensation penalties for not logging a certain number of records or activities in the system.
+Salespeople are threatened with compensation penalties for not logging a certain number of records or activities in the system.
 In other cases, a bonus has been offered in return for meeting data entry objectives.
 In the long-term, focusing on data entry does not drive the behavior that leads to effective CRM usage.
 Instead, I recommend that sales managers and companies make CRM part of the culture.

-I want to reiterate again that making your CRM system part of the team and company culture starts with ensuring your system meets the needs of both the sales team and sales management.
-Once the system and related processes have been established, the sales manager must ensure that all team members have received training on how to use the system and how use of the system benefits the seller and the company.
-Making the CRM system part of the culture is then established by using CRM as the central hub for all sales team communication and activity.
+Establish CRM as the central hub for all sales team communication and activity.
+Make the CRM system part of the culture in this way.
 For instance, all sales meetings should be based on reporting dashboards and data that live in the CRM system.
 All goal attainment metrics, including sales compensation, should be based upon data in the CRM system.
-When people have questions about customer orders, customer service issues, or other customer data they should be directed to the CRM system.
+Direct people to the CRM system when they have questions about customer orders, customer service issues, or other customer data.
 Does your team have approval processes?
 Quote and proposal workflows?
 Access to these processes should be through the CRM system.